 One of Saundra's favorite mindfulness exercises is called the 4-7-8 breath.
 No special tools required—just inhale for 4 seconds, hold your breath in for 7 seconds, then exhale for 8 seconds.
 “You can do this simple breathing pattern at your own speed, and it's amazing how quickly just a few rounds of it can help reduce your heart rate, and before you know it, you're feeling more relaxed.”

 Host Educational Sessions

 Not all employees know exactly what mindfulness is or why they should engage in it.
 There’s plenty of research available to show how mindfulness can improve overall health and well-being—why not share those findings with employees?
 Also consider inviting those who are already practicing mindfulness to talk about the benefits they’ve realized from engaging in mindful behaviors.

 Encourage All Levels of the Organization to Participate

 When employees know their supervisors—or even the CEO—are taking time out of their busy days to practice mindfulness, employees are more likely to follow suit.
 Plus, employers that invest in their employees increase the likelihood that those employees will feel valued.
 And when those employees become healthier as a result of that investment, they’ll become more committed to your organization and a more valued employee.

 Teaching employees mindfulness doesn’t just help them reduce stress.
-It also helps them break free from old ways of thinking and behaving, make better decisions, and reduce emotional reactivity, and simply feel and perform better.
-As part of a holistic approach to wellness, mindfulness can help each of your employees create a better outcome for themselves and their company to serve.
+It also helps them break free from old ways of thinking and behaving, make better decisions, reduce emotional reactivity, and simply feel and perform better.
+As part of a holistic approach to wellness, mindfulness can help each of your employees create a better outcome for themselves and their company.